cyberabi/wwce/README.md

 2) Black square display algorithm doesn't properly alternate ranks
 3) Random number generator is not seeded; all runs are the same
 4) On its first move a pawn will jump over an intervening piece to move two squares

-I gave myself this challenge after answering two chess-related questions on Quora.
-The first was whether an employer should be impressed that a candidate wrote a chess engine.
-The second was what's the next-worst chess engine after a "random mover."

-The bugfixes branch (https://github.com/cyberabi/wwce/tree/bugfixes) has incremental improvements to wwce to address the issues called out above.
-The main branch has the original 4 hour project.
-Don't code like this.
-MIT License.
-Have fun!

 Chris Burke
 chris@cyberabi.com